CPStagg/GoProGPSTools/README.md

 360 file when it exports, so you have to do a weird dance to satisfy Street View, which will spit the dummy if the .gpx and .mp4 timings are out of sync.
 Basically it discards the objective timings from the 360 file but uses its deltas, while taking the creation time of the .mp4 as the official start of its timing sequence.
 This does entail the odd consequence that if you recorded three minutes of footage at noon on Wednesday 12th but exported the mp4 at midnight on Friday 14th, the files uploaded to Street View will officially have timestamps from midnight to three minutes past midnight on Friday 14th, but, ehh, nobody really cares.
+The .mp3 and the .gpx will be in sync, and you will be admitted into
+Street View's country club.
+That's the important thing.

 ## 📝 License